seclution/Mindwtr/README.md

 - **Desktop config (Linux)**: `~/.config/mindwtr/config.toml` (sync + app settings)
 - **Mobile**: Device storage (AsyncStorage)

+Desktop settings show the exact paths for your OS (Settings → Sync → Local Data).
+If you used very early builds, data may exist under legacy Tauri directories like `~/.config/tech.dongdongbh.mindwtr/` and `~/.local/share/tech.dongdongbh.mindwtr/` and will be migrated automatically.

 Sync via File (Dropbox, etc.), WebDAV (Nextcloud, etc.), or Cloud can be configured in Settings.

 ## Documentation